Signature Area: Advanced Materials for Sustainable Infrastructure

 Full Time/Part Time

-Depending on the area of focus, candidates are expected to have a strong background in a number of the following areas: cement-admixture interaction, physical chemistry, construction materials science and engineering, automation in construction operations, automated inspection and multi-scale constitutive modeling of civil infrastructure systems.
+Depending on the area of focus, candidates are expected to have a strong background in a number of the following areas: cement-admixture interaction, polymer chemistry, physical chemistry, automation in construction operations including inspection, multi-scale constitutive modeling of civil infrastructure systems, construction automation, and robotics.

-The Advanced Materials for Sustainable Infrastructure signature area plays a critical role in improving the nation's existing transportation, nuclear, and utility infrastructure in an environmentally sustainable manner.
-Additional information regarding this signature are is available at: http://hr.mst.edu/careers/signature/.
+The Advanced Materials for Sustainable Infrastructure signature area plays a critical role in improving the resilience and service life of the nation's existing transportation, nuclear, and utility infrastructure in an environmentally sustainable manner.
+Additional information regarding this signature area is available at: http://hr.mst.edu/careers/signature/ .

-Review of applications will begin on December 1, 2016 and applications will be accepted and reviewed until the position is filled.
-All application materials must be electronically submitted to the Missouri University of Science and Technology's Human Resource Office at: http://hr.mst.edu/careers/academic/.
+Review of applications will begin on January 9, 2018, and applications will be accepted and reviewed until the position is filled.
+All application materials must be electronically submitted to the Missouri University of Science and Technology's Human Resource Office at: http://hr.mst.edu/careers/academic/ .
 Acceptable electronic formats that can be used include PDF and Word.
-The Missouri University of Science and Technology seeks to meet the needs of dual-career couples.

 The final candidate is required to provide copies of official transcript(s) for any college degree(s) listed in application materials submitted.
 Copies of transcript(s) should be provided prior to the start of employment.
 In addition, the final candidate may be required to verify other credentials listed in application materials.

 Failure to provide official transcript(s) or other required verification may result in the withdrawal of the job offer.